 - Unhealthy diet (like high-fat food with low fruit and vegetable intake).

-- Genetic resemblance (if father or brother has it, chance of being diagnosed with prostate cancer increases*).
+- Genetic resemblance (if father or brother has it, the chance of being diagnosed with prostate cancer increases*).

-More or less, all prostate problems are age related and there are several popular diagnostic tests like Prostate Specific Antigen (PSA), digital rectal examination (DRE) doctors will run if they suspect something else is causing the problem.
+More or less, all prostate problems are age-related and there are several popular diagnostic tests like Prostate Specific Antigen (PSA), digital rectal examination (DRE) doctors will run if they suspect something else is causing the problem.
 A doctor may perform a physical examination by putting his or her gloved finger into the rectum to feel any lump.

 What Are The Causes of Benign Prostatic Hyperplasia?